emqx/emqx-docs/en_US/configuration/configuration.md

 #### Description

 Whether to ignore the message sent by itself.
-If it is ignored, it means that EMQ X Broker will not deliver this message to the sender of the message.
+If it is ignored, it means that EMQX Broker will not deliver this message to the sender of the message.